nickreich/methods2/schedule.md

 #### Class 4 (Jan 30): Hands-on SLR practice
 _Activities_
 * warm-ups (10 min)
+* introductions (5 min)
+* OpenIntro lab 7 questions (5 min)
+* More dataset descriptions/results, including BtheB (5 min)
 * small groups: Formulate and fit a reasonable SLR model to BtheB dataset.
-Use plot_ss() function to estimate some regression lines.
+(10 min)
 * whole class: Present regressions.
 Talk about different model formulations and results.
+(10 min)
 * small groups: For the same model as above, rather than using lm() to fit the data, calculate the betas and the resulting RSS ``by hand'' using R. Work in small groups, but write your own code.
 How many lines of code did it take you?
+* writing functions in R

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)
 * Create a "slr()" R function that takes x and y vectors and outputs a list with two objects: (1) a fitted lm() object and (2) by-hand betas (calculated by likelihood or formulae).
+* Use this new slr() function to refit the SLR models in your dataset writeup.
+Compare the results and make sure they are returning the same thing.

 <a name="c5"/>
 #### Class 5 (Feb 4): R^2, ANOVA, likelihood
 _Activities_
 * wits and wagers CI exercise
+* lecture: conducting simulation studies on regression
+* lab: implementing a simulation study

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)
-* mini-lecture: conducting simulation studies on regression
-* lab: implementing a simulation study

 <a name="c6"/>
 #### Class 6 (Feb 6):
 _Activities_
+* lecture: SLR final concepts

 _Homework_
 * Problem Set 1: Due Thursday, 2/13/2014 (by the beginning of class)